About Tarra Lu

 What started with simple materials and stolen moments evolved into a practice exploring cultural memory, identity, and feminine wisdom through bold color and abstract forms.

-I create contemporary works that blend ancestral memory with modern expression.
-Through my paintings and my YouTube channel, I share my process and insights to inspire other women to tell their stories and trust their creative voice.
+Through my YouTube channel and my writing on Create Freely, I share my process and insights to inspire other creatives to trust themselves and find their voice.

-I believe art doesn’t just fill a space—it reveals truth, heals, and connects us to who we are.
+I believe art doesn't just fill a space; it reveals truth, heals, and connects us to who we are.